Kaikohe homicide: Linda Woods to be farewelled tomorrow

-The Kaikohe community will tomorrow farewell “a beautiful lady” who was killed during a home invasion and are pleaing for the offender to “do the right thing” and hand himself in.
+The Kaikohe community will tomorrow farewell “a beautiful lady” who was killed during a home invasion and are pleading for the offender to “do the right thing” and hand himself in.

 Community leaders of the tight-knit town in the Far North say residents – especially the elderly – are on edge following the death of 71-year-old Linda Woods who was killed in her home by an intruder on the night of June 1.